 There are basically three types of assignments: reading, viewing, and feedback.

-Viewing: Part of your responsibilities for this course will be to watch videos, easily obtainable at your local video store, or, in some cases to go to a local theater .
+Viewing: Part of your responsibilities for this course will be to watch videos, easily obtainable at your local video store.

 Feedback: You will be given several opportunities to reflect on, comment upon, and analyze the reading and viewing material in this course.
 Not the least of these forums will be provided by the use of a computer either at home or in a lab.
 Thus, part of your course preparation will be to take the time to become computer-ready.
 I will try to help you get there.
-However, you are ultimately responsible to compose and send email, post messages via Hyper-News, and attend virtual class meetings online (if indeed we do schedule any).
-The ultimate form of feedback will be a small research paper you will write on some aspect of values in religion and culture.
+However, you are ultimately responsible to compose and send email, post messages via Hyper-News, and perhaps even attend virtual class meetings online.
+The ultimate form of feedback will be a research paper you will write on some aspect of world religions.

 So Here Is How It Looks:

-The 1st week you will have checked in by posting in hypernews discussions, will have started reading My Introductory Lecture on Religion , and began exploring the Internet.
+The 1st week you will have checked in by posting in hypernews discussions and will have began reading the first two chapters of Many Peoples, Many Faiths(8th edition) by Ellwood and McGraw.
+See Course Syllabus.